-The department offers majors in Geography and Environmental Science, a five-year combined BA/MA program in Environmental Studies and Adolescent Education-Earth Science, and minors in Geography, Environmental Studies and Geology.
-Our programs focus on urban and social geography; globalization and international development; earth systems, environmental science, and physical geography; geographic information science and digital mapping; environmental policy and sustainability; and social studies and environmental education.
+The department offers majors in Geography and Environmental Studies, a five-year combined BA/MA program in Environmental Studies and Adolescent Education-Earth Science, and minors in Geography, Environmental Studies and Geology.
+Our programs focus on urban and social geography; globalization and international development; earth systems, environmental science, and physical geography; geographic information science, remote sensing and digital mapping; environmental policy and sustainability; and social studies and environmental education.
 In addition, students learn how to use advanced analytical skills, including quantitative, qualitative, modeling, and geospatial research methods in order to address the vital problems humanity is facing today.
 In addition to comprehensive classroom instruction, the department offers field trips and field courses in geography and environmental science.

 A major in Geography is designed to prepare students to understand our world’s changing social and natural environments in their interaction and using concepts of place, space, distance, and location.
 In many instances, geographers make maps to analyze differences between places and to seek explanations for those differences.
 Most importantly, Geography not only will broaden your knowledge of the world and how human and natural systems interact but will also equip you with the skills needed to seek solutions to many pressing problems, from the impacts and consequences of climate change, depletion of natural resources, and pollution to poverty, inequality, geopolitical crises, migration, and insecurity.
 These skills include critical thinking, spatial analysis, and analytical writing.
 In addition to classroom learning and field trips, students learn by doing research projects together with community advocacy groups in New York City.